Jump to Recipe Print Recipe

 For the full list of ingredients and amounts, please go to the recipe card below.

-• Gluten Free Flour Blend – I tested two gluten free flour blends.
+• Gluten Free Flour Blend – I tested the first two two gluten free flour blends listed above.
 Both had VERY different wet-to-dry ratios.
 Following the directions for the flour blend you are using is critical.
-I tested Authentic Foods Steve’s GF Bread Blend in the bunny-shaped rolls and Cup4Cup in the cinnamon roll-style rolls.
-Note: Cup4Cup recently changed its flour blend formulation, and it doesn’t behave as the old formulation.
-I havenโ€™t had a chance to retest this recipe with the new flour blend formulation.
 I will probably test my DIY Gluten Free Flour Blend (gum-free) next.
 It tends to behave very similarly to Steve’s blend.
-One reader said Namaste Gluten Free Flour worked well, but she did have to add more flour.
-She didn’t mention a quantity.
-Two readers have written to let me know that Walmart Great Value Gluten Free Flour Blend worked in this recipe.

 • Sugar – Use cane sugar so your rolls don’t turn brown.

 • Xanthan Gum – If you decide to use a flour blend I did not test, check to ensure it has a binder.
 If it doesn’t, add a teaspoon of guar or xanthan gum.
+Note, Steve’s GF Bread Blend has a different type of binder and you do not need to add any xanthan gum.

 • Yeast – I used active dry yeast.
 I will not test rapid yeast, so if you try that, let me know how it works.
 Note that Red Star “Platinum” is NOT gluten free!

-• Oranges – You can use any variety.
+• Fresh Oranges – You can use any variety.
 I used navel orange for the bunny rolls and mandarins for the rolls.
 You can also use orange juice, but you want fresh oranges for the zest.

 • Eggs – Use size large.